AhmedMohammed3/LandingPage_Udacity/README.md

 			 - Calling of Main Functions
 ## Contribute
 ### Adding new features or fixing bugs
-1. Open your terminal and clone the repository
+1. Open your terminal and clone the repository<br/>
      `git clone https://github.com/AhmedMohammed3/LandingPage_Udacity.git`
-2. Create your branch
+2. Create your branch<br/>
       `git checkout -b {YOUR_BRANCH_NAME}`
 3. Make your edits and review it well.
 4. Commit your changes with appropriate message.
-Follow [these git style guides](https://udacity.github.io/git-styleguide/) `git checkout -b {YOUR_BRANCH_NAME}`
+Follow [these git style guides](https://udacity.github.io/git-styleguide/)<br/>
+      `git checkout -b {YOUR_BRANCH_NAME}`
-5. Push your changes
+5. Push your changes<br/>
       `git push origin {YOUR_BRANCH_NAME}`
 6. Create a merge request